-To the extent covered by this Regulation, Article 26 of Commission Regulation (EU) No 984/2013 shall not be applied as from the date referred to in the third subparagraph.
+As from the date of the entry into force of this Regulation, Article 26 of Commission Regulation (EU) No 984/2013 shall not be applied.

 This Regulation shall apply as from whichever of the following dates is the later:

 - (1) 1 October 2017; or - (2) the first day of the month following the date calculated as twenty four months as from the entry into force.